 - Dries the leaves of the plants which also minimizes disease.
 Flowers, such as orchids, cannot have water on their leaves, so a circulation fan is a must in this type of greenhouse.
 As the air moves, carbon dioxide moves as well, helping to promote new growth on the plants.

 - Fan holes are larger than traditional basket fans and provide double the circulation of traditional models.

 - Rigid motor mount provides for easy installation.

 - The fan’s heavy-duty bearing motors are maintenance-free and highly energy efficient.

 Most vendors recommend that the set of circulation fans be placed facing one another on opposite ends of the greenhouse.
 Also, if a structure is over 60 feet long, it is recommended that circulation fans are installed in the same pattern, but for adequate circulation, the greenhouse should be divided and an additional set of circulation fans should be inserted.

+Remove unwanted moisture, odor, and fumes with high performance hooded fans from Solar Innovations®.
 Hooded cooling fans are installed near the ridge of a structure.
 This placement allows the fans to remove the hottest air at the ridge first and then continue to cool the remaining space.
 The unit is operated by a manual control or thermostat.
 Hooded fans are available in standard Bronze, White, and Sandstone, and include a wall mounted thermostat.
 (Typically used in sunroom applications.)